No data collection

 On by default on our Android version, the "Increased privacy" option disables screenshots and screen captures from every app.
 If you have malware on your device transmitting your screen somewhere else, it will see nothing but a black screen.
 It won't be able to see passwords, phrases, balances, addresses, nothing.
 When multitasking on your device, it will also make the screen preview blank, so that no one can peek over your shoulder as you switch from one app to another.

-If for any reason you must take a screenshot of the app, disable the option, take the screenshot, then re-enable it.
+If you want to share your QR code, press the dedicated "share" button and choose "Share QR Code".
+If for any other reason you must take a screenshot of the app, disable the privacy option, take the screenshot, then re-enable it.

 Connect to your own trusted node

 You can connect your Bitcoin wallets to your own ElectrumX server to have the absolute most privacy.
 On the Advanced Settings menu of the Android version you can set the IP of a trusted node so you can choose from where all address lookups and blockchain information are fetched; and from where transactions are broadcast.
 The connection is encrypted with SSL, but please note that self signed certificates aren't supported.
 The node can use a free certificate from Let's Encrypt.

 Coinomi fully supports SegWit.
 For faster confirmations and lower fees, by default the app sends your change back to a native SegWit address.
 When sending to a P2PKH or P2SH address (addresses starting with a "1" or a "3") it is obvious which value was sent to the destination and which is your change.
 For greater privacy against blockchain analysis, you can disable "Force SegWit change address" on the Advanced Options menu of the mobile versions.
 With the option disabled, your change will be sent to an address of the same type as the destination.